MirrorBoys/TheMirror/docs/installationRPI.md

 cd
 git clone https://github.com/MirrorBoys/TheMirror.git
 ```
-this wil create a directory named TheMirror with all the files from Github in it
+this will create a directory named TheMirror with all the files from GitHub in it

 ### Pip
-To make it possible to use the different libraries that are in the used in the project the libraries need to be installed into a python environment.
+To make it possible to use the different libraries that are used in the project the libraries need to be installed into a Python environment.

 First start the environment you created
 ```